Canon M6 Mark II vs Fujifilm X100F

 Concerning the storage of imaging data, both the M6 Mark II and the X100F write their files to SDXC cards.
 The M6 Mark II supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X100F can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 Mark II and Fujifilm X100F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 Mark II and the X100F are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the M6 Mark II followed on from the Canon M6.
+The M6 Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.